jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

   * bounce and delete (inform the user the message has been rejected, provide some information why)
   * delete
   * do nothing (can be used for tests, without taking further action: does it detect policy violations?)
-  * mark as undesired (keeps the e-mail, but will ignore it in future processing)
+  * mark as undesired (keeps the email, but will ignore it in future processing)
-  * mark as error (keeps the e-mail)
+  * mark as error (keeps the email)
-* bouncing (sending message to the user telling their e-mail is rejected)
+* bouncing (sending message to the user telling their email is rejected)
   * subject
   * message

 In the bounce message, some placeholders (variables) can be used.
 In fact, most (all?) strings from the EmailMessage class are supported.
 So in the bounce subject/message, it's possible to use **$mail->subject$** etc. (list below)

 ```